Neuromuscular Dentistry in Bismarck & Garrison, ND

 Many patients who complain of having jaw pain or difficulty chewing are unaware that a branch of dentistry called neuromuscular dentistry diagnoses and treat these symptoms.
-At Deeter Dental, our dentists have focused on neuromuscular dentistry in order to help you find relief from pain you may have due to this condition.
+At Deeter Dental, our dentists have focused on neuromuscular dentistry in order to help you find relief from the pain you may have due to this condition.

 What is Neuromuscular Dentistry?